Hey guys, let’s talk nutrition!

 One topic that’s definitely trending right now is intermittent fasting.
 It’s one strategy many people have adopted to help them reach their nutrition goals.

-But does it work?
+But does intermittent fasting work?
 Can it really help you lose weight?
-Should you be doing it?
+What are the benefits of intermittent fasting?
+Should you be doing intermittent fasting?

 Fasting is abstaining from food for a period of time, and intermittent means that it’s interval-based.